Counter-Strike 2 maps: Every confirmed map in CS2 from CSGO

-Counter-Strike 2 is out in beta, and it comes with totally updated maps.
-We have listed the confirmed maps from CS:GO now in CS2, and what level of updates you can expect in each.
+Counter-Strike 2 is now fully released, replacing CS:GO, and it comes with totally updated maps from the old game.
+We have listed all the maps from CS:GO now in CS2, as well as maps in the game files expected to be released soon.

-This new game, therefore, also includes overhauls to Counter-Strike’s legacy maps, with varying levels of updates for each.
+This new game includes overhauls to Counter-Strike’s legacy maps, with varying levels of updates for each.
 In Valve’s announcement video for Counter-Strike 2, they grouped the new maps into three categories: Touchstone, Upgrades, and Overhauls.

 Touchstones are legacy maps that have not only been in Counter-Strike for the longest but also maps that are relatively unchanged in Counter-Strike 2.
 The changes these received in the new version are minimal with mostly just visual upgrades and lighting improvements.

 Upgrades are maps from CS:GO that received major updates to lighting and textures, utilizing Source 2’s improved graphics as much as possible.

 Overhauls are essentially complete rebuilds of CS’s oldest maps, be it from CS:GO or even older.
 These maps feature new textures, lighting, structures, and possibly updates for how the map plays.

 Here is the full list of maps that are confirmed for Counter-Strike 2 so far.

 The following maps are all currently playable in Counter-Strike 2, some in Premier Mode, some in competitive, and all of them in Deathmatch.

 The only maps that were once in the Active Duty Pool in CS:GO which are not yet in CS2 are Cache and Train.